blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 Add the parameter "custom_option" with a value of 1 - 5 (e.g. CIMRequest?custom_option=1) and the corresponding predefined message load from the menu

 ## Usage
 The application is very simple in its current iteration.
 Essentially there is one page with a bunch of buttons.
 Click the one you want.
-I f you are testing caliper, ensure you click the register caliper button at least once.
+If you are testing caliper, ensure you click the register caliper button at least once.
 This registers your tool with Blackboard and provides the application with the API Key and Caliper end point.
 Also, if you wish to ingest Blackbaord's caliper events, you will need to register your application as a caliper event store, which is done in Blackboard Learn.

-See the <a href="https://community.blackboard.com/community/developers/standards" target="_blank">community site</a> for more details.
+See the <a href="https://docs.blackboard.com/standards/caliper/getting-started/caliper-event-store-for-learn" target="_blank">developer documentation site</a> for more details.

 ## Developing
 This is not meant to be a Node.JS tutorial.
 It is simply an example of how one might implement the various features therein.
 Pull requests are welcome!